leoengithub/lanetalk-centrifuge-js/README.md

+This repo is a fork from the original https://github.com/centrifugal/centrifuge-js

 This SDK provides a client to connect to [Centrifugo](https://github.com/centrifugal/centrifugo) or any [Centrifuge-based](https://github.com/centrifugal/centrifuge) server using pure WebSocket or one of the alternative transports (HTTP-streaming, SSE/EventSource, experimental WebTransport) from web browser, ReactNative, or NodeJS environments.

 > [!IMPORTANT]